InWithTheNew/artisanal_tea/README.md

 ## TODO

 - Implement authentication and authorisation
-- Make services catalogue readable from a repository config file, rather than just REDIS.
+- Make services catalogue readable from a repository config file, rather than just Redis.
 Make toggleable.
 - Will PHP artisan ever need interactive input?
-How would we implement that.
+How would we implement that?
 - Write a proper PHP interface framework - this seems overkill but the I'm not a fan of the implementation of how we're interacting with the remote endpoints.
 ---
 ## License